slepc4py.SLEPc.EPS#

 setStoppingTest(stopping, args=None, kargs=None)#

-Set when to stop the outer iteration of the eigensolver.
+Set a function to decide when to stop the outer iteration of the eigensolver.

 Logically collective.